bigprof-software/appgini-docs/pages/advanced-topics/programming-reference/useful-php-functions.md

 # Useful AppGini PHP functions for use in custom code

+> **Note**: This page is a work in progress.
+We'll be adding more functions and examples soon.

 AppGini provides a number of useful PHP functions that you can use in your custom code to interact with your database and perform various tasks.
 Here's a list of some of these functions:

 ## `sql()`